COOPERATION ACROSS BORDERS

 The Kvarken Council’s area of operations is called the Kvarken region

-The Kvarken Council is a Nordic cross-border cooperation association for three Ostrobothnian counties in Finland and the county of Västerbotten and the municipality of Örnsköldsvik in Sweden.
+The Kvarken Council is a Nordic cross-border cooperation platform for three Ostrobothnian counties in Finland and the county of Västerbotten and the municipality of Örnsköldsvik in Sweden.
 Together they form the Kvarken region.

 The distance between Umeå and Vaasa is 80km and only 25km between the nearest islands.
 The entire Kvarken region extends over a distance of 550km over Sweden and Finland.